An Appalachian Trail Tale

 Shouldn’t every day on Earth be Earth Day?
 This ludicrous day of recognition is nothing more than hype and propaganda.
 Its celebrations likely lead to more pollution and litter.
 Hordes of affluent humans feigning concern for their planet while they fill their gas-guzzlers, empty their organically-grown lattes, and stare into their electronic abysses!
 I say we rename it Earth Alarm Day!

-I’d eventually be caught (and caught off-guard while peeing) by Moxie, a post-graduate psychology student from Beantown with a few empty weeks on her plate.
+In time I’d be caught (and caught off-guard peeing) by Moxie, a post-grad psych student from an aristocratic Beantown university.
+She has a few empty weeks on her plate.
 The twenty-nine year-old is piece-mealing the AT together in true step-by-step style, driving or flying to sections she hasn’t yet walked, as her schedule allows.
+That’s deep dedication to dirt.

-We ambled along and each shared a short synopsis of our lives, before parting ways.
+We ambled along and each shared a synopsis of our lives, before diverging.
 She...forging ahead.
 Me...forging behind.
-Trail interactions tend to be fleeting affairs.
-As quickly as someone walks into your world, so too do they exit it.
-It is, nonetheless, nice to share brief moments in time in this manner.
+Trail interactions tend to be fleeting.
+As quickly as someone appears in your sphere, so too do they exit it.
+It is, nonetheless, nice to share moments in this manner.
 Soul reassuring nuggets, they are.
-I was able to finish peeing later.
+I was able to finish peeing later, and only dribbled on myself a little.

-So far I seem to be connecting with others more than I am with the countryside, despite an intrinsic aversion to humans.
-I originally decided to walk (what I could of) the AT because I didn’t know it.
+I chose to walk (what I could of) the AT, because I didn’t know it.
 I wondered if it was worth knowing.
-I’d only been to a few of the states it traverses, and only--gack!--in cities.
+I’d been to only a few of the states it traverses, and only--gack!--in cities.
 I still don’t know the trail.
 I may never know it.
 But, like those I meet, it is worth getting to know.
-For me it’s not about reaching a finality as it is about finally reaching out.
+It’s not about reaching a finality; it’s about finally reaching out.
 After all, getting there isn’t half the fun; it’s all the fun.

-"Foot"note 1: SPOT is a GPS-based transmitter that sends signals and your location to loved ones or, if need be, to emergency personnel, letting them know your whereabouts.
+"FIND"note 1: SPOT is a GPS-based transmitter/receiver.
+It sends your location to loved ones or, if need be, to emergency personnel, letting them know your whereabouts.
 In the latter sense it acts as an emergency beacon similar to those a sailor might use.
 As per this day and age of signing your life away to own or operate anything, a contractual agreement must first be ratified.
+Then comes the monthly bills.

 "Foot"note 2: Happiness is homemade, says the homeless guy!